craws/OpenAtlas-Discovery/README.md

 # Licensing
 All code unless otherwise noted is licensed under the terms of the MIT License (MIT).
-Please refer to the file License.txt in the root directory of this repository.
+Please refer to the file LICENSE in the root directory of this repository.

 All documentation and images unless otherwise noted are licensed under the